 The school year runs on the calendar year, usually beginning in late January and ending in December for the summer holidays.
 Students attend school for about 40 weeks per year, divided into four school terms.
 Holidays between each term typically last for two weeks, while the summer holiday break is significantly longer at six weeks.
 See school term dates in Victoria.

 Eight themes form the basis of learning in primary school - English, Health and Physical Education, Language other than English, Maths, Science, Society and Environment, Technology, and the Arts.
 Religious education is also offered at relevant schools.

-Children who have recently arrived in Australia may be eligible for classes in English as a Second Language (ESL) within their school.
+Children who have recently arrived in Australia may be eligible for classes in English as an Additional Language (EAL) within their school.